svsbandi/AI-Mileage-Tracker/README.md

-# Run and deploy your AI app
+# Run and deploy your AI-Mileage-Tracker

 This contains everything you need to run your app locally.